-One of the coolest things about journaling, whether you’re just beginning, dabble once in awhile, or have been writing consistently for years, is that there are no rules.
-As you embark on journaling, you may like to consider the following:
+One of the coolest things about keeping a journal, whether you’re just beginning, dabble once in a while, or have been writing consistently for years, is that there are no journal rules.
+As you embark on your journaling journey, you may like to consider the following:

 - Will you use dedicated journals for a specific focus or an all-purpose, anything-goes journal?